In this short tutorial, you’ll see how to delete a file or folder using Python.

 Example 3: Delete a folder with all of its files

-To delete the folder, and the file within it, I used the following code in Python:
+To delete the folder, and the file within it, you may use the code below (adjusted to your path):

 import shutil shutil.rmtree(r'C:\Users\Ron\Desktop\DeleteMe')

-The syntax to delete a file or folder using Python is quite simple.
-However, please be advised that once you execute the above commands, your file or folder would be permanently deleted.
+Please be advised that once you executed the above commands, your file or folder would be permanently deleted.